 Costs for campus-administrated COVID-19 testing will be managed by AUC.

 To access confidential wellness counseling services, please reach out to the following contacts:

 - Sint Maarten medical sciences and clinical sciences students: firstname.lastname@example.org

 If you have an urgent crisis after-hours, please call 721-587-6661.
 If you need more immediate assistance, please call 721-588-4018 for the On-Duty Security Supervisor.

-AUC plans to deliver our medical sciences curriculum primarily in person for the January 2022 semester at both our Sint Maarten and Preston, UK campuses.
-While some academic content will be delivered online, our plan is to continue offering many live in-classroom lectures, along with in-person clinical skills training, small group sessions, and activities.
-Campus events including the White Coat Ceremony and Celebration of Academic Excellence have resumed under a modified approach with limited in-person attendance.
-Our goal is to continue expanding these kinds of in-person learning and engagement activities while keeping our community safe through following UCLan's COVID-19 safety protocols.
+AUC plans to deliver our medical sciences curriculum primarily in person for the September 2022 semester at our Preston, UK program site.
+While some academic content may be delivered online, our plan is to continue offering many live in-classroom lectures, along with in-person clinical skills training, small group sessions, and activities.
+Campus events including the White Coat Ceremony and Celebration of Academic Excellence are taking place in person, and we look forward to offering continued in-person learning and engagement activities.

 Yes, UCLan is open and operating seven days a week.

 TRAVEL - UKT